 What is a lifetime mortgage?

 A lifetime mortgage is a type of equity release available if you’re a UK homeowner aged 55 or over.
-It’s basically a long-term loan secured on your home.
-It’s normally repaid by selling your property when you (and your partner if you have a joint lifetime mortgage) die or go into long-term care, depending on the lender’s terms and conditions.
+It’s a long-term loan secured on your home.
+The loan and interest are normally repaid by selling your property when you (and your partner if you have a joint lifetime mortgage) die or go into long-term care, depending on the lender’s terms and conditions.
 Until then, your home is still legally yours.